Italy in November: best places to visit, top experiences, travel trips: all you need to know to plan a trip you’ll love [2025 Update]

 What to book in advance for spending November in Italy

-November is not too busy in Italy but advance booking for all main attractions is recommended.
+November is not too busy in Italy but advance booking for all main attractions is recommended especially for the following ones that do sell out.

 Attractions that need advance booking are: